menotti/playground-41d1904q/markdowns/final.md

 **Pros**

-- Potential gains of 500% to 700% performance versus a linear code.
+- Potential gains of 300% to 600% performance versus a linear code.
-- Similarities with CUDA, the vectorization programming at GPU level.
+- Similarities with CUDA, the vectorized programming at GPU level.

 **Cons**